Tmate6/QolPoint/README.md

 -----------
-QolPoint
-A quality of life mac app
+QolPoint - A quality of life mac app
-By Mate Tohai
 -----------

 HOW TO USE: